irrustible/async-oneshot/README.md

 object for references to the hatch.
 It's a simple enum, we just have to do different things depending on whether we manage the memory or not.

+Miri seems to have gotten quite good at detecting silly errors, although it takes about 3 minutes to run a `cargo miri test` on my machine :/

 ## TODO

-* Finish the implementation of `Wait`.
-* Recovery should attempt to check the atomic.
+* Recovery should attempt to check the atomic rather than just failing if we aren't lonely.
-* Operation objects should have Drop impls.
-* Operation object Drop impls might benefit from a "set a waker" flag under async.
-* Lots of test and benchmarks improvements.
+* Port the tests and benchmarks for:
+  * Refs
+  * Pointers
+  * Boxes without async
+  * Refs without async
+  * Pointers without async
 * Github actions setup.

 ## Copyright and License